 In Motion Dentists works closely or is contracted with several group homes, facilities and organizations.
 Some of our larger organizations we work with include:

 - San Gabriel/Pomona Regional Center

 - Frank D. Lanterman Regional Center

-This population is underserved and underfunded, and we are glad that we can at least take care of the patients who come to us in need of dental care.
-For more information about billing call our office at (626) 594-0374.
+This population is underserved and underfunded, and we are proud to take care of the patients who come to us in need of dental care.
+For more information about our services including cost of services, call our office at (626) 594-0374.

 Helpful Tools and Devices for Oral Health

-If you know of anyone who is a part of the special needs population and are actively looking for better alternatives for improving their tools for a more efficient oral cleanse, here are some of the top adaptive oral care products and devices:
+If you know of anyone who has a special healthcare need and are actively looking for options to their daily oral care, here are some of the top adaptive products and devices we recommend: